claudioc/bzot/README.md

 ## Seriously?

 I was once very good at C and I miss those years.
-What should I do?
-Write some C, obviously.
+What should I do, then?
+But write some random C, obviously.

-But what?
+But what can I do?
 A network server, of course.
 And why HTTP?
 Well, because…

 - It's pretty straightforward (you know how it's supposed to work and how to _start_ testing its features)
 - There are plenty of clients to test it, and it's easy to benchmark